Mission

 Triodos Bank IBAN number: NL 48 TRIO 0379 3156 37.
 Triodos Bank BIC number: TRIONL2U.

-Click here for the Standard form publication obligation ANBI General.
+Click here for the Standard form publication obligation ANBI Fundraising institutions.